Nā Ala Hele Trail & Access Program

-Na Ala Hele LogoNā Ala Hele is the State of Hawai‘i Trail and Access Program, created to manage public resources related to hiking.
-The program manages trail access and conducts trail maintenance in order to provide important public services including recreational opportunities, experiences related to cultural history and historic trails, and economic opportunities where possible for commercial trail vendors.
-Nā Ala Hele trails are also important for access into natural areas for management, research, hunting, and wildfire response.
+Na Ala Hele LogoNā Ala Hele is the State of Hawai‘i Trail and Access Program.
+The program manages trail access and conducts maintenance to provide important public services including recreational opportunities, experiences related to cultural history and historic trails, and economic opportunities where possible for commercial trail vendors.
+Nā Ala Hele trails are also important for access to natural areas for management, research, hunting, and wildfire response.

 Nā Ala Hele Advisory Councils